Why are Deposits Non-Refundable?

 I try to be flexible, understanding and helpful in all situations?

-This also applies to when I hold a puppy and it is past 9 weeks old, I require the payment in full for the puppy.
+This also applies to when I hold a puppy and it is past 8 weeks old, I require the payment in full for the puppy, unless we make other arrangements.
 Should you change your mind on getting the puppy, after paying in full, then the payment for the puppy will also be non-refundable.

 Why are prices different between breeders?